Krokette29/Algorithms-and-Data-Structure/README.md

 # Algorithms-and-Data-Structure
-Here is the list of all algorithms, seperated into a few categories, according to the course of Stanford on coursera - Algorithms Specialization.
+Here is the list of all algorithms and data structures, seperated into a few categories, according to the course of Stanford on coursera - Algorithms Specialization.

 ----------------
 ## Part1.
 Divide and Conquer, Sorting and Searching, and Randomized Algorithms